emqx/cloud-docs/en_US/deployments/redis_auth.md

 An example of the ACL rule data format and structure is as follows.

-* username: the user name of the connected client
+* username: the username of the connected client
-* clientid: the clientid of the connecting client
+* clientid: the client id of the connecting client
 * topic: the topic to subscribe/publish to
 * access: allowed actions: subscribe (1), publish (2), both subscribe and publish (3)